trailofbits/testing-handbook/content/docs/languages/rust/00-unit-tests.md

 {{< details "Example to try" >}}

 The test below passes.
-Only AddressSanitizer can help us.
+But the AddressSanitizer can help us find the bug.
 ```sh
 RUSTFLAGS='-Z sanitizer=address' cargo test
 ```